What Is The Secondary Mortgage Market And How Does It Work?

 Ever wonder what happens to your mortgage money after you’ve paid it?
 It’s possible that it ends up in the secondary mortgage market.
 A large percentage of mortgages in the U.S. are a part of this market, which helps lenders make loans so more people can fund their homes.
 Without it, buying a home would be more difficult.

-Read on to learn what the secondary mortgage market is, how it works and the risks and benefits associated with it.
+Read on to learn what the secondary mortgage market is, how it works and its risks and benefits.

 The secondary mortgage market is where lenders and investors buy and sell mortgages and their servicing rights.
 It was created by the U.S. Congress in the 1930s.
 Its purpose is to give lenders a steady source of money to lend, while also alleviating the risk of owning the mortgage.

 With this regular movement of money, it’s easier to maintain a stable residential mortgage market.

 In the primary mortgage market, the borrower interacts directly with their lender to receive financing for their home.
 After the borrower closes on their new home, the lender may sell the loan to a third-party investor, which represents the secondary market.
 But who are those investors?

 Who Are The Major Participants In The Secondary Mortgage Market?

 The key participants in the secondary mortgage market are mortgage originators, buyers, mortgage investors and homeowners.
 Mortgage originators, or lenders, create the mortgages, then can sell the servicing rights on the secondary mortgage market.